Lab-Topology-Builder/LTB-K8s-Backend/docs/concepts.md

 ## Lab Instance

 A lab instance is a CR that describes a lab that you want to deploy in a Kubernetes cluster.
 It has a reference to the lab template you want to use and also has a status field that is updated by the operator, which shows how many pods and VMs are running in the lab and the status of the lab instance itself.
+In addition, it also has a dns address field, which will be used to access the nodes using the web-based terminal.

 ## Node Type